 King Solomon International Business school (King Solomon)’s character development framework is based on the moral virtues associated with the Biblical Fruit of the Spirit, i.e.: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
 These virtues are the moral standard which is integrated into the curriculum and extra-curricular activities, provides students with a moral compass for life.

 Our School Chaplaincy plays a key role in ensuring that the Christian ethos permeates every aspect of the school.
-The Chaplaincy oversees collective worship, prayer, faith development, Bible Smart clubs, and global social action projects, builds relationships with Christian establishments and liaises with other faith leaders to ensure that meet the needs of all students, including those from other faiths.
+The Chaplaincy oversees collective worship, prayer, faith development, Bible Smart clubs, and global social action projects, builds relationships with Christian establishments and liaises with other faith leaders to ensure that we meet the needs of all students, including those from other faiths.

 Collective worship is central to our school community.
 As a multi-denominational Christian school, we have a varied, well-planned and engaging worship practice which is both traditional and modern.
 Students are encouraged and supported to be involved in the planning and delivery of collective worship.
 Parents are welcome to attend our special worship services.

 One of the ways in which our commitment to supporting the needs of other students from other faiths is reflected is through the provision of our multi-faith room for prayer and reflection.
-The facility will be available when the planned school building works is completed.

 Once all the planned building works is completed we will have an Inner Sanctuary (a School Chapel) and a multi-faith room.
 These will provide space for students to have quiet times for praying, reflecting, and reading the Bible.
 In addition, reflective corners are provided in some classrooms.

-The principle of ‘God first ‘permeates throughout the school and hence prayer is a key expression of where we put God first.
+The principle of ‘God first' permeates throughout the school and hence prayer is a key expression of where we put God first.
 There is a prayer letter box facility which all students and staff can access to solicit prayer support.
 In the school there is also a parents’ prayer group and a staff prayer group.
 In addition, students who are well versed in the Christian faith can also volunteer to be a prayer support to their peers.